The Whummil Bore

-"The Whummil Bore" is Child ballad 27.
+"The Whummil Bore" (Roud 3722, Child 27) is an English-language folk song.
 A whummil is a tool for drilling holes.

 Synopsis

 The narrator served the king seven years and "saw his daughter only once"—meaning saw her naked, through a whummil bore.
 She was being dressed by her maids.

 Commentary

 Only one variant of this ballad exists.
 "Hind Horn" appears to contain a stanza from it.

 Recording

 This is recorded on the Steeleye Span 2006 album Bloody Men.